 Low-power solutions that run on batteries also benefit from this current technology convergence.
 The ability to place battery-operated modules with remote sensors in each room of the home or building has many benefits.
 This includes immediate monitoring of overall air quality that can be managed by a cloud-based application, notifying users through a smartphone of unhealthy air, or controlling smart damper systems that will act based on the environmental feedback, alerting users of leak detection in utility rooms, and detecting estimated CO2 in bedrooms and cooking gases in kitchens.

 Let’s look at newer buildings as an example.
-These structures are usually air tight, so the air is vented out based on estimated usage by individuals and timing.
+These structures are usually airtight, so the air is vented out based on estimated usage by individuals and timing.
 However, this is often an inefficient means to provide healthy air systems, as it simply guesses the air quality, and in many cases, exchanges clean air for cold air in the winter or hot air in the summer months.
-By defining the air quality deliverables and power budget, a battery-operated system is a compelling option to implement air quality systems into buildings.
+By defining the air quality deliverables and power budget, a battery-operated system is a compelling option for implementing air quality systems into buildings.

-Low-power technology innovations bring new products that benefit users at work and in the home.
-When innovative technologies converge, as we are now seeing, a rapid expansion of new remote solutions become available.
+Low-power technology innovations bring new products that benefit users at work and at home.
+When innovative technologies converge, as we are now seeing, a rapid expansion of new remote solutions becomes available.
 I’m excited to see the future of remote air quality solutions bringing comfort and health benefits to our environment.

 Visit renesas.com/gas to learn more about gas sensor solutions.